 Note: I first posted a version of this piece two years ago.
 I offer it again in case someone needs it.
-Please note that I don’t recommend this approach to seder unless you really can’t stand to be with others – but in some circumstances, it can be a helpful way to observe the holiday.
+Please note that this approach isn’t for everyone – but in some circumstances, it can be a helpful way to observe the holiday.

 Passover 2009 was a time when it seemed like we could not get a break.
 I don’t remember all the troubles – it’s a fog now – but I had been struggling with depression and after six years in rabbinical school, I had only part time work as a rabbi.
 One son had a job so scary that I couldn’t think about it.
 The other son was having a tough time with bipolar disorder.
 The previous year California voted in Prop 8, taking marriage rights away from gay men and lesbians like ourselves.

 We didn’t have energy for a seder that year.
 Looking back, I think we were in the depths of Egypt and it was hard to even imagine a seder.
 I didn’t feel like going to someone else’s seder and smiling and making nice, and neither did Linda.

 But we still had the commandment to observe the chag [festival.]
 We take these things seriously.
 It wasn’t OK to just ignore it, no matter how tattered we felt.

 So we came up with what I remember as The Movie Seder.
 Purists will be horrified, but that year it was perfect for us.
 We had a box of matzah, we made a green salad, charoset and something basic for dinner, I think roast chicken.